jjakucionis/lese-new-fe/README.md

 # Writing code
 For writing styles we will be using [BEM](http://getbem.com/introduction/) in [SCSS](https://sass-lang.com/).

-For writing scripts we will be using [TypeScript](https://www.typescriptlang.org/) linted with [TSLint](https://palantir.github.io/tslint/) using [Airbnb JavaScript Style Guide](https://github.com/progre/tslint-config-airbnb).

 All the markup has to go in plain PHP code using pre-coded partials located in `partials`.

 # Setup